dgsergio/hardware-store/README.md

 # Hardware Store Demo
 This is an e-commerce with a shopping cart website demo.
-You can visit a fully functional (dummy_list version) at the following link: https://hardware-store-demo.web.app/
+You can visit it at the following link: https://hardware-store-demo.web.app/

 ### React, React Router, Style Component